Frequently Asked Questions

 - professional editing and proofreading for authors and publishers of scientific documents, and

-- scientific consulting services such as numerical modelling, project management, outreach, etc.
+- scientific consulting services such as statistical analyses, numerical modelling, scientific writing (e.g., of literature reviews or condensing several internal reports into a single scientific article), creation of artwork (including videos), project management, outreach, etc.

 Q: Why use a professional editing service?

 A: Authors with English as a second language can find it difficult to get their work published.
 Many scientifically sound papers do not pass the review process, or are largely ignored by the scientific community upon publication, because the scientific message has not been communicated in a sufficiently clear and concise fashion.
 Even as a native speaker, you may lack the time or experience to produce a manuscript that conforms to the strict standards of scientific publishers.
 We can help eliminate errors, improve style, logical flow, and readability while relieving you of all those tedious tasks such as checking the manuscript for consistency in style and ensuring that it conforms to the Author Guidelines of the journal.
 This not only saves you valuable time but also increases your chances of getting your manuscript published.
 In addition, the improved readability will ensure that your message hits the mark with your audience which in turn provides you with more citations to your work.

 Q: Do you only edit articles or also other scientific documents?

 A: We edit a wide range of documents, including theses, reports, conference abstracts/proceedings, book chapters, etc.

 Q: What if my document is too large to be uploaded/sent by email?

 A: In this case, we provide you with access to our FTP server where you can upload your manuscript to a password protected directory.
 We then use the same directory to deliver the edited manuscript back to you.